brentgroves/repsys/research/a_l/k8s/concepts/pod_life_cycle.md

 In the Kubernetes API, Pods have both a specification and an actual status.
 The status for a Pod object consists of a set of **[Pod conditions](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-conditions)**.
 You can also inject custom readiness information into the condition data for a Pod, if that is useful to your application.

+Pods are only scheduled once in their lifetime; assigning a Pod to a specific node is called binding, and the process of selecting which node to use is called scheduling.
+Once a Pod has been scheduled and is bound to a node, Kubernetes tries to run that Pod on the node.
+The Pod runs on that node until it stops, or until the Pod is terminated; if Kubernetes isn't able start the Pod on the selected node (for example, if the node crashes before the Pod starts), then that particular Pod never starts.

+You can use **[Pod Scheduling Readiness](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-scheduling-readiness/)** to delay scheduling for a Pod until all its scheduling gates are removed.
+For example, you might want to define a set of Pods but only trigger scheduling once all the Pods have been created.

+## NEXT Pods and fault recovery

+If one of the containers in the Pod fails, then Kubernetes may try to restart that specific container.
+Read How Pods handle problems with containers to learn more.

+## references

 ## Pod conditions

 A Pod has a PodStatus, which has an array of PodConditions through which the Pod has or has not passed.
 Kubelet manages the following PodConditions: